dailybruin/the-stack/_posts/2022-03-01-public-transit.md

 From Santa Clarita Transit, the Daily Bruin requested data for bus routes 792 and 797, both the Century City lines.

-Santa Clarita Transit data on total ridership per stop for a period of three years – 2019 to 2021 – for each route, the breakdown of ridership per stop per month for a period of three years – 2019 to 2021, bus stop arrival and departure statistics for on-time performance, and bus route with stop information was obtained.
+Santa Clarita Transit provided data for each route on the total ridership per stop, the monthly ridership per stop and the arrival and departure times at each stop from January 2019 to October 2021.

 #### Big Blue Bus data

 From Big Blue Bus, the Daily Bruin requested data for bus routes 1, Main Street and Santa Monica Boulevard; 2, Wilshire Boulevard; 3, Lincoln Boulevard; 8, Ocean Park Boulevard; and Rapid 12, UCLA/Westwood to Expo Rapid.

-Big Blue Bus data on ridership per month, per stop for a period of three years – 2019 to 2021, and bus route with stop information was obtained.
+Big Blue Bus data on ridership per month, per stop for a period of three years – 2019 to 2021 – was obtained.

 #### Latitude and longitude positions of bus stops